How SWIM works (Scala)

 SWIM shows how scala(3).js succeeds to run a complex model in a browser, fast, flexibly, robustly.

-So it's "scalable" in the sense that there is scope to increase complexity and resolution, scala code could also move from client to server for more complex / data-intensive science modules.
+So it's "scalable" in several senses: As well as zooming in space /time, there is scope to increase complexity and resolution.
+Scala code could also move from client to server for more complex / data-intensive science modules.

 This works well - you can try by adding ?wasm to SWIM url